 However, social media can also carry a number of disadvantages.

-When it comes to information online, most sources aren’t expected to be accurate or honest, which creates rumors and spreads biased information.
+For online information, most sources aren’t expected to be accurate or honest, which creates rumors and spreads biased data.
 In other words, social media posts and videos are mostly fake news.

 “It can lead to the spread of misinformation,” Williams mentioned.

-Social media is also known for generating anxiety among social media users when they come up with the best photo or video to post.
+Social media is also known for generating anxiety among social media users when scrambling to come up with the perfect image or video.

 “People regularly post their highs on social media, but in real life, they may be struggling just as much as anyone else,” Boeckman said.

-Studies indicate that people who spend too much time on social media have trouble sleeping, leading to insomnia or other sleep disorders.
-Social media can lead to a Fear of Missing out, or “FOMO,” as many people are anxiously checking their phones for new updates and messages, leading to stress and anxiety.
-Too much time on social media can push people closer to depression, as getting too preoccupied with someone’s life can lead many people into depression.
+According to webtrainings.in, studies convey that people who spend too much time on social media have trouble sleeping, which can lead to sleeping disorders.
+Social media can also lead to a Fear of Missing out, or “FOMO,” as many people are anxiously checking their phones for new updates and messages, leading to stress and unease.

 “You can think you’re talking to someone, but behind the screen you don’t know,” Rangel noted.

-There are a lot of common privacy issues on social media, such as data mining, cyberbullying, excessive online footprints and especially hacking and account takeovers.
-The more information users put online, the more they are putting their identity, accounts and finances at risk.
+There are a lot of common privacy issues on social media, such as data mining, cyberstalking, online footprints and especially hacking and account takeovers.
+The more information users put online, the more they are putting their identity, assets and their lives in danger.

 “Social media is also a way predators use to connect with children for trafficking purposes or sexploitation,” Williams added.
 “My biggest concern is that it can create isolation and a lack of real-life connections.”